-Here’s an example (from their About page):
+Here’s an example from their About page:

 “There seems to be a fair amount of scorn or in the mainstream of the culture towards the term “dysfunctional”, but that scorn or derision is misplaced.
 It is not a stereotype, meaningless term.
 The definition of “dysfunctional” is, most simply, “the opposite of functional”, and of course, “dysfunctional” and “optimally functional” are always on a continuum within any context.
 Is there any scientific consensus for the range of “optimally functional” behavior for human beings?”

-Quite a paragraph, right?
+That’s quite a paragraph, right?